by Justin Williams

 ”I’ll never let him go.”
 Alma twisted herself away and, afraid to harm her, I let go.
 She pulled her dagger from its sheath. ”Maybe you can’t fight.
 But I can.”

 Alma crashed into the mob.
-Someone dropped a torch, its flame trampled out underfoot.
+Someone dropped a torch, its flame soon trampled out underfoot.
 A man screamed among them.

 Alma screamed next.

 I stood in the doorway, lunging forward, then pulling back, stuck in a cycle of conflicting commands.
 She fought like a mother bear, but before I could force myself to act, they had her pinned against a tree.
-Morris stood before her, grinning.
+Reynolds stood before her, grinning.

 The remaining men turned to me, torch fire reflecting in their eyes.